owenconnor/olio_test/README.md

 ### Tests
 A number of tests have been written in order to ensure the application operates as intended.
-And should any changes be made which break it we are warned. if you widh you can run the tests by using the command `rspec`
+And should any changes be made which break it we are warned. if you wish you can run the tests by using the command `rspec`.

 ### Documentation
 Some basic documentation has been complied for this application and you can view it by using a tool called Yard.
 If you run the command `yard` followed by `yard server` and navigate to `http://localhost:8808` in you browser you can navigate the documentation.